eller kjøp de skickelige platene fra mons.no shop

 A song with lyrics written on guitar in 2002 or 2003.
 It wasn't until five years later it was turned into a piano instrumental.
 At one point a demo, recorded on a cassette player (with the ex shouting and cursing in the background), was meant to be IT.

-- This hurts!
-(Bent)
+- This hurts

 Alt

-This is one of the funniest things I've ever recorded.
-The more instruments we added, the more stripped down it sounded!
+.
 Totally the opposite of what I'm used to: A song is recorded - drums, bass, keyboards, two or three guitars, some percussion...

-and then suddenly there's no room left for the vocals!
+and then suddenly there's no room left for the vocals

 We enjoyed this so much it became sticky.
 And it glued.
-When Bent and I drove home after the first session it was a relief to put on something else on the car stereo (we had been working on «Alt» all day), but inbetween songs one of us could (accidently) hum something from «Alt», and it was pleeease, oh fu€*&æ#!
+When Bent and I drove home after the first session it was a relief to put on something else on the car stereo (we had been working on «Alt» all day), but in between songs one of us could (accidentally) hum something from «Alt», and it was pleeease, oh fu¤*&#!

-When we got back to Trondheim Bent gave me a record I had read and heard lots about, but never had the chance to listen to - Dennis Wilsons «Pacific Ocean Blue».
-When I got home and closed the door I was so exhausted I couldn't see straight, but I managed to put it on - and it was like ... directly into the veins.
-(Not that I ever have tried heroin...)
-It fitted perfectly.
+, Dennis Wilsons «Pacific Ocean Blue».
+When I got home and closed the door I was so exhausted I couldn't see straight, but I put it on - and it was like ... directly into the veins.
+Not that I ever have tried heroin.

 Hoppalong